 You can take a picnic to 🎪 Les Grandes Médiévales d’Andilly and there are plenty of places to buy food and drink too.

 You can buy tickets for 🎆 the nocturnes (on the day of the event) for the long weekend opening, from 18h (but only when there is enough availability).
 This first weekend, the park is open until midnight and there are several night time spectacles.

 MBFF’s top tips for a great day

-- 🎟 BUYING TICKETS – buy online before 26th May 2019 to get the cheapest tickets (see below);
+- 🎟 BUYING TICKETS – buy online ahead of time to get the cheapest tickets (see below);

 - ⏳ TIMING – plan to be there for the whole day – there is so much to see and do!

 - 🧚♂️ COSTUME – go in costume, to get into the medieval spirit (though weapons are obviously NOT allowed!);

-- 👟 FOOTWEAR – wear appropriate footwear for forest paths; trainers are ideal;
+- 👟 FOOTWEAR – wear appropriate footwear for forest paths; trainers are ideal (though not very medieval);

 - 🗺 MAP & PROGRAMME – pick up a map and programme at the entrance (plan your day around the spectacles you’d like to see or workshops you’d like to do), but leave yourself time just to relax and wander, and just absorb the superb atmosphere;